-The Company's effective tax rate differs from the statutory federal income tax rate of 21% primarily due to regional mix of income and a partial release of the valuation allowance in the U.S. The valuation allowance was released in the current quarter as a result of the Company obtaining the information necessary to evaluate the impact of the Global Intangible Low-Taxed Income ("GILTI") provisions, enacted as part of the Tax Cuts and Jobs Act ("Tax Act") on December 22, 2017.
+The Company's effective tax rate differs from the statutory federal income tax rate of 21% primarily due to regional mix of income and a partial release of the valuation allowance in the U.S. The valuation allowance was released in the first quarter of fiscal year 2019 as a result of the Company obtaining the information necessary to evaluate the impact of the Global Intangible Low-Taxed Income ("GILTI") provisions, enacted as part of the Tax Cuts and Jobs Act ("Tax Act") on December 22, 2017.
 This item was left open under Staff Accounting Bulletin 118 ("SAB 118") in the financial statements for the year ended January 28, 2018 and the Company has now made a reasonable estimate based on the most current information available.

 The Tax Act made significant changes to U.S. income tax laws, including transitioning from a worldwide tax system to a territorial tax system.
 This change in the U.S. international tax system included the introduction of several new tax regimes that are effective as of January 1, 2018, including the GILTI provisions.
 The GILTI provisions effectively tax the foreign earnings of U.S. multinational companies at 10.5%, half the current corporate tax rate.
 During the three months ended April 29, 2018, the Company finalized its analysis regarding the interplay of the foreign tax credits associated with this income, which are allowed against the U.S. tax liability generated as a result of the GILTI provision, and the potential impact on the related valuation allowance.
-As a result, the Company recorded a tax benefit of \$15.8 million related to the reduction of the valuation allowance on certain U.S. deferred tax assets generated prior to fiscal year 2019.
+As a result, the Company recorded a tax benefit of \$15.8 million during the first quarter of fiscal year 2019 related to the reduction of the valuation allowance on certain U.S. deferred tax assets generated prior to fiscal year 2019.

-While management believes the provisional amounts recorded during the three months ended April 29, 2018 and the year ended January 28, 2018 represent reasonable estimates of the ultimate impact U.S. tax reform will have on the Company's consolidated financial statements, it is possible the Company may continue to materially adjust these amounts for related administrative guidance, notices, implementation regulations, potential legislative amendments and interpretations as the Act continues to evolve.
-These adjustments could have an impact on the Company's tax assets and liabilities, effective tax rate, net income and earnings per share.
+While management believes the provisional amounts recorded during the six months ended July 29, 2018 and the year ended January 28, 2018 represent reasonable estimates of the ultimate impact U.S. tax reform will have on the Company's consolidated financial statements, it is possible the Company may continue to materially adjust these amounts for related administrative guidance, notices, implementation regulations, potential legislative amendments and interpretations as the Tax Act continues to evolve.
+These adjustments could have an impact on the Company's Balance Sheets and Statements of Income.